zhangchongjiu/zhangchongjiu.github.io/_pages/about.md

   - /about.html
 ---

-I’m ZHANG, Chongjiu, currently a graduate student at the Institure of Economics of Education, Beijing Normal University, Beijing, China.
+I am ZHANG, Chongjiu, a graduate student at the Institure for Economics of Education, Beijing Normal University, Beijing, China.
 I received my bachelor's degree from Southwestern University of Finance and Economics (SWUFE), Chengdu, China, 2020.

-My existing research applies quantitative methods, and examines (1) the causes and consequences of educational inequalities and (2) social demography in China, with a primary focus on male-skewed sex ratio imbalances.
+My current research applies quantitative methods, and examines (1) the causes and consequences of educational inequalities and (2) social demography in post-reform China, with a primary focus on male-skewed sex ratio imbalances.

 ### Research Interests